Parameter estimation of eccentric massive black hole binaries with LISA and its cosmological implications: Cosmological implications

-We consider two cosmological models, namely the $\Lambda$CDM and $w$CDM model, to assess the impact of orbital eccentricity on cosmological parameter estimation.
-For the $w$CDM model, which involves additional free parameters, bright sirens from LISA alone are insufficient to provide meaningful constraints.
-We therefore include CMB data to break parameter degeneracies and improve the robustness of the inference.
+Since the $w$CDM model introduces an additional free parameter, bright sirens from LISA alone are insufficient to yield meaningful constraints.
+To break parameter degeneracies and improve the robustness of the inference, we therefore include complementary CMB data.

 In addition to standard cosmology, we also investigate constraints on modified GW propagation using bright sirens.
 Following Ref.~\cite{LISACosmologyWorkingGroup:2019mwx}, we consider deviations from general relativity arising from a modified friction term in the GW propagation equation,

 where $\delta(\eta)$ encodes deviations from GR.
 Such modifications lead to a difference between the GW luminosity distance $d_L^{\rm GW}$ and the electromagnetic luminosity distance $d_L^{\rm EM}$,

 Following Ref.~\cite{Belgacem:2018lbp}, we adopt a two-parameter phenomenological parametrization,